freightrain20/CarND-Vehicle-Detection/writeup_template.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 To be completely honest, I think there is lots of room for improvement in this project.
-In the interest of time, I wasn't able to explore the different classifiers presented in the lecture as much as I would have liked to.
+I wasn't able to explore the different classifiers presented in the lecture as much as I would have liked to.
 My pipeline does a solid job of identifying large vehicles, but also has too many false positives in shadows and trees.
-In addition, I think I could improve performance by expanding my training dataset.
+I think I could improve performance by further exploring the tools presented in the lectures and taking a second look at how I select the training data.

 First, I would like to do a deeper study of the classifiers and parameters.
-I think my classifier has too many false positives and relies too heavily on post processing to narrow down the results.
+I think that I would be able to reduce the number of false positives by spending more time investigating the different classifiers and how the HOG and color histogram parameters affect the training results.

 Second, I would like to modify my sliding window search.
 I can adjust the search space to reflect the fact that the road narrows at the horizion, and can scale the size of the sliding window to match the perceived size of the vehicles as they approach the horizion.
 This should help reduce false positives and improve execution time.

-Finally, as mentioned earlier I would like to reduce the influence of the heat map in the algorith,
+Finally, as mentioned earlier I would like to reduce the influence of the heat map in the algorithm.
+I can more comfortably do this once I have a stronger classifier.

-Once all of these steps are complete, I would also like to explore using other methods to classify the images.
-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+Beyond that, I think that more training data would improve the robustness of the pipeline.
+I noticed that the classifier particularly struggles with white cars, perhaps there are certain vehicle characteristics that are underrepresented by the training data provided.